Qrendi

-Qrendi (Il-Qrendi) is a village in the Southern Region of Malta, with a population of 2752 people as of March 2014.
-It is located close to Mqabba, Żurrieq and Siggiewi.
-Within its boundaries are two well-known Neolithic temples called Mnajdra and Ħaġar Qim.
-In this village two feasts are held annually.
-The feast of Our Lady of Lourdes is celebrated either on the last Sunday of June or on the first Sunday of July, with 15 August the titular feast of the Ascension of Our Lady.
-This feast is popularly known as the feast of Santa Maria.
+Qrendi (Il-Qrendi) is a village in the Western Region of Malta, with a population of 3,148 people as of October 2021.
+It is located close to Mqabba, Żurrieq and Siġġiewi.
+Within its boundaries are the two Neolithic temples of Mnajdra and Ħaġar Qim.

+Two annual feasts are held in Qrendi: the feast of Our Lady of Lourdes is celebrated either on the last Sunday of June or the first Sunday of July, and the Feast of the Ascension of Our Lady on 15 August.

 Although the majority of the village's old core buildings remain today, Qrendi has changed considerably in recent times.
-A bypass road has been built to divert through-traffic away from the village, modern suburb developments has been built and an open space with a bus terminus being created in front of the Parish Church by removing the walled grounds from an old villa.
+A bypass road has been built to divert through-traffic away from the village, modern suburb developments have been built and an open space with a bus terminus created in front of the Parish Church by removing the walled grounds from an old villa.